 Many ‘social sculpture’ forums have taken place during the course of the project: whilst collecting the skins from members of the public over two weekends in the centre of Nottingham, where free bananas were given out in exchange for their skins; in the Windward Islands with growers and sustainable development activists, and in the social sculpture forums that take place alongside the physical installation in each venue.

-The need for what Joseph Beuys described as the ‘permanent conference’ is emphasised.
-‘Visitors’ quickly become aware that they are not visitors in the global economy.
-Each of us on the planet is engaged in complex relations with people and other life forms.
 Here, at the table and in the installation, we can begin to live into the questions and let the images and experiences work in us.